The Anxiety-Killing Breathing Trick Yogis and Doctors Swear By

 According to Mind Body Green, breathing “sits directly at the interface of our voluntary nervous system (aspects of our physiology under our conscious control) and our autonomic nervous system (aspects generally not under conscious control).”
 This gives us access to a degree of control over our physiological functionings.
 “It also offers a direct link for balancing the sympathetic (fight-or-flight) and parasympathetic (rest-and-relax) branches of the nervous system.”

-At its most simplified, conscious breathing functions as a form of mindfulness meditation.
-Taking stock of our bodies and truly relaxing into a breath places us on a different plane of stimulation—one that is less bombarded and distracted by external stressors!
+At its most simplified core, conscious breathing functions as a form of mindfulness meditation.
+Taking stock of our bodies and truly relaxing into a breath places us on a different plane of stimulation—one that is less bombarded and distracted by external stressors.

 In one study published in The International Research Journal of Pharmaceutical and Applied Sciences, it was found that the regular practice of alternate-nostril breathing activated the parasympathetic nervous system and led to decreases in heart rate and blood pressure.
 It also reduced stress and anxiety in the subjects being studied.